News & Blogs

 Uber works well and is an affordable option for most short to mid-range journeys.
 But Sri Lanka’s own app, PickMe can provide cheaper fairs using their bike and tuk tuk options.
 You’ll need a local SIM/number to download and use the PickMe app.

 Pick me also provide a tour service.
-Their rates for Colombo to Kandy or Colombo to Galle in their smallest vehicle (4-seater) for a return trip of 12 hours in duration starts from LKR 8,750 ($49).
+Their rates for Colombo to Kandy or Colombo to Galle in their smallest vehicle (4-seater) for a return trip of 12 hours in duration starts from an average LKR 24,000 ($80-90).
 This does not include fees such as parking and highway tolls etc.

 The duration of the trip can be extended to overnight, 2-day etc. but additional charges apply.